secretlycarl/onboarderr/README.md

 - Pulsarr is able to push "media added" notifications through the Plex mobile app via Tautulli integration.
 Works fine for movies, but does not handle every new episode of shows.

 [Tautulli](https://github.com/Tautulli/Tautulli) - Per-user specific "episode/audiobook added" notifications on Discord
 - If a user wants notifications for each new episode of a show, I create a new private text channel that is only for them on my discord server, then use the info for that channel in Tautulli for a new notification agent.
-Condition for the Show Name and it directs those notifs to that channel I just made.
+Condition for the Show Name and it directs those notifs to the channel I just made.

 [Sonarr](https://github.com/Sonarr/Sonarr) & [Radarr](https://github.com/Radarr/Radarr) - to grab the watchlisted content